Traditional Canadian Nanaimo Bars are a tasty, chocolate topped treat with a coconut graham cracker crumb crust and a sweet creamy middle.

 The recipe has been adapted many times as it traveled across Canada and the United States.

-How to make Nanaimo Bars
+How to make Traditional Canadian Nanaimo Bars

 Preheat the oven to 375 degrees F. Line a 9×9 square baking dish with parchment paper and spray with cooking spray.
 Set aside.